11 Kitchen Renovation Mistakes to Avoid

 The best contractor in the world can't help you if you are indecisive.

-Back when I was selling appliances, contractors would call asking for appliance specifications for their clients or reconfirming what they thought was an order.
+When I was selling appliances, contractors would call asking for appliance specifications for their clients or reconfirming what they thought was an order.

-When I said there was just a quote or the client had not booked an appointment, the contractor would not be happy.
+When I said there was a quote or the client had not booked an appointment, the contractor would not be happy.

 Without appliance specifications, the contractor could not order the cabinets.
-So the electrical, plumbing and venting lines could not be run.

 Remember, your Project Manager has to be three steps ahead but can only do so with your concrete decisions.